leekristen090/CS5200/finalProj/java/res/README.md

 # CS5200 Final Project Deliverable README
-Provide a README section for creating and running the project.
-We need complete specifications for building your project on our computer.
-Specify all libraries, software, etc. needed to run the application.
-Specify expected installation directories.
-If you use a specific technology for the project, the technology’s download page must be listed.

 This document holds information and instructions for setting up and running this project.

 ## Software used for creating and running this project:
 ### MySQL community server (Latest Version) and MySQL Workbench (Latest Version)
 **Server Link:** https://dev.mysql.com/downloads/mysql/